 Millions of people each year participate in administrative adjudicative proceedings to access federal programs and resolve legal issues.
-Some adjudicative proceedings are simple enough-or could be made simple enough-for people to navigate on their own.
-But many are so complex, or involve such significant stakes, that people engaging with them benefit from representation by individuals with expertise in those programs or assistance from individuals who can help them navigate the proceedings.
+Some adjudicative proceedings are simple enough-or could be made simple enough-for people to navigate on their own, and the Administrative Conference has identified best practices for reducing administrative burdens and assisting self-represented parties.
+But many adjudicative proceedings are so complex, or involve such significant stakes, that people engaging with them benefit from representation by individuals with expertise in those programs or assistance from individuals who can help them navigate the proceedings.